JohnStuartPhil/one-page-project/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:

+  - Go to the Settings tab of the GitHub repository.
+  - In the code and automation section, select Pages.
+  - In the build and Deployment section, under the Source section select Deploy from a Branch.
+  - In the build and Deployment section, under the Branch section Main branch and Root file.
+  - Within a few minutes the live site shall then be refreshed

 The live link can be found here - https://johnstuartphil.github.io/one-page-project/